 The Culture of Doing It Right: Behind the Scenes with MegaFood

 Next month will be four years since I started this blog.
 I never could have imagined it would become my full-time gig.
-While it might have taken me longer than others to get to this point, I have no regrets.
+While it might have taken me longer than others to get to this point, I have zero regrets.
 Running this site while working full-time allowed me the financial freedom to say no to opportunities that didn’t feel right for me or my readers.
 I take pride in the fact that I only partner with brands that I genuinely enjoy and that I think you will too.

 As most of you already know, earlier this year I was contacted by MegaFood asking me if I’d like to be a brand ambassador.
 They had no idea I had already used their supplements.
 They just saw me as someone who aligned with their values and thought would be a good fit for their blogger program.